phuongnd08/simple_provision_recipes/README.md

-# This is a collections of scripts to be used with Fucking Scripts Digital Ocean
+# This is a collections of recipes (scripts) to be used with simple_provision

-Fucking Scripts Digital Ocean provides a simple yet effective way to automate the provision of your Droplet at Digital Ocean.
+simple_provision provides a simple yet effective way to automate the provision of your Droplet on Digital Ocean.

 ## Contributing